Skip to content

 Physical modeling versus block-oriented modeling🔗

-To illustrate the advantages with the physics-based modeling approach, we look at a model of an electric drive.
-The model consists of a rotational speed controller, electric circuit and a mechanical drive train.
+To illustrate the advantages of the physics-based modeling approach, we look at a model of an electric drive.
+The model consists of a rotational speed controller, an electric circuit and a mechanical drive train.

 Figure 1.
 Physical model of an electric drive-train.

 Here the modeler defines how the components interact with each other using physical connections.
-The calculation order is taking care by the simulation tool during the compilation process.
+The calculation order is taken care by the simulation tool during the compilation process.

 Figure 2.
 Block-oriented model of an electric drive-train.

-Comparing the models, it is obvious that the block-oriented approach is more difficult and time-consuming to set-up.
-It’s also more difficult to analyze as physical structure and interactions between the components have been replaced by signal-flow.
+Comparing the models, it is obvious that the block-oriented approach is more difficult and time-consuming to set up.
+It’s also more difficult to analyze as physical structure and interactions between the components have been replaced by the signal flow.

 The main message is that modeling is greatly simplified by the concept of physical modeling.
 Here you only have one component implementation independent of how it will be connected and used in a system.